physimals/asl-docs/gui_tutorial.rst

 .. image:: images/pwi_mpld.png
     :alt: BASIL GUI Input Data

 Note the 'Data order preview'.
-For mutli-PLD ASL it is important to get the data order specification right.
+For multi-PLD ASL it is important to get the data order specification right.
 In this case the default options in the GUI are not correct.
 The PLDs do come as label-control pairs, i.e. alternating label then control images.
 But, the default assumption in the GUI is that a full set of the
-6 PLDs has been acquired first, then this has been repeated 8 subseqeunt times.
+6 PLDs has been acquired first, then this has been repeated 8 subsequent times.

 This is indicated in the preview by the 96 input volumes being divided up into 8 repeats (blue boxes), each containing 6 PLDs (red boxes).